madxor/goans/README.md

 # goans
-Naive implementation of ANS in go
+Naive implementation of ANS in go.